 Marketing.
 BZR shall Market the Game in the manner specified in Schedule C.

 Walkin’s Involvement.
-Walkin to involved in the Marketing of the Game
+Walkin may elect at any time to become involved in the Marketing of the Game in which case both Parties agree prior to any reasonable Marketing expenses incurred by Walkin that will be offset against Marketing and Direct Sales expenses incurred by BZR for the purposes of calculating the Royalty.

 Walkin’s Cooperation.
 Walkin shall provide BZR with reasonable cooperation and support in BZR’s efforts to Market the Game, as required by BZR.
 The parties shall negotiate in good faith to determine the value of such cooperation and support, which shall be offset against Marketing and Direct Sales expenses incurred by BZR for the purposes of calculating the Royalty.